rambasnet/arfftocsv/README.md

 ## Usage

-1. Download this script
+1. Download this arrfToCsv.py script by itself or clone this repo
 2. Run the script

     ```
     python3 arffToCsv.py directoryPath
     ```

-3. All the CSV files will be created in the same directory
+3. Corresponding CSV files will be created in the same directory

 ## Having an issue?